netheril96/StaticJSON/README.md

 ## First example

 The code generator reads a JSON file that defines the class structure.
-An example definition is like this
+An example definition is like this (remember to fully qualify the type name with its namespace)

 ```javascript
 {